suchitrachadha/SuchitraGit/UserInputMenuFileValidationsListcode.txt

 ***16 December 2021*** Author: Suchitra
 -Modified to do validations and handle exceptions.
 -Modified to include writing the user list to text file.

+***17 December 2021*** Author: Suchitra
+-Modified to remove hardcoding of file name and generating unique filename.
 /***************************************************************************/

 static class Program